Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Rewards programs

-Though credit unions may vary in the savings solutions offered, you can often find such options as Tax-Free Savings Accounts (TFSAs), Registered Retirements Savings Accounts (RRSPs), Guaranteed Investment Certificates (GICs), and savings accounts with competitive interest rates.
+Though credit unions may vary in the savings solutions offered, you can often find options like Tax-Free Savings Accounts (TFSAs), Registered Retirements Savings Accounts (RRSPs), Guaranteed Investment Certificates (GICs), and savings accounts with competitive interest rates.

 What are the benefits of joining a credit union?